 I was excited to try this newly-opened dampa located in the middle of Pasig City named Calle Preciousa.

-As tradition in the dampa, fresh seafood are displayed up front, where you order and have it cooked according to your preference.
+As a tradition in the dampa, fresh seafood is displayed upfront, where you order and have it cooked according to your preference.
 Calle Preciousa does everything from scratch - including their stock for the soup.

 For our dinner, we had the Tahong Clear Soup (Php 150 per kilo plus Php 180/Php 230 paluto fee) to keep our tummies warm.

 I love that the broth itself is flavorful and soothing, and it goes really well with the mussels.
 Suffice to say that we finished the whole bowl.

 We also tried the Buttered Garlic Spicy Shrimps (Php 550 per kilo plus Php 200/Php 250 paluto fee) and Salmon Belly Teriyaki (Php 400 per kilo plus Php 200 paluto fee).

 I was tremendously impressed with both dishes -- the sauce of Buttered Garlic Spicy Shrimps are slightly sweet and aromatic that I couldn't help putting it on top of my rice.
 The Salmon Belly Teriyaki was moist and the teriyaki flavor balances well with the natural flavor of the salmon belly.

 Calle Preciousa also caters to private events like wedding receptions, baptisms, birthday parties, and many others.
 The restaurant has a huge parking space ideal for large gatherings.

 I was quite impressed with the dishes we tried, however, the service is something to be improved on.

 Calle Preciousa indeed knows seafood, and that's an understatement.
 When you're craving for seafood, a trip to this place is worth it.